-Daniel completed a doctorate in economics from the Australian National University, with a thesis titled Essays on the Economics of Education in Indonesia, in 2010.
-He also holds a masters degree in economics from the University of Toronto, and graduated summa cum laude in economics (minor in computer science) from Brandon University.
+Daniel completed a doctorate in economics from the Australian National University, with a dissertation titled Essays on the Economics of Education in Indonesia, in 2010.
+He also holds a master’s degree in economics from the University of Toronto, and graduated summa cum laude in economics (minor in computer science) from Brandon University.

 Before returning to SMERU, Daniel was the research manager at INOVASI, an education project in Indonesia (2016–2017).
 Prior to that, Daniel led the Research to Impact unit at the Center for International Forestry Research (2013–2016) and was a research fellow at the Australian National University (2010–2013).